-Students will follow the IGCSE specification for this course which has a large practical component.
+Students will follow the OCR GCSE specification for this course.
+Below outlines the course content.

-Assessment: 50% theory, 50% practical A student's health is one of the most valuable commodities they will ever own!
+Assessment: 60% theory, 40% practical

+A student's health is one of the most valuable commodities they will ever own!
 In GCSE PE they will learn about how their body responds to exercise, diet, disease prevention, the media in sport, and how to improve their athletic and sporting abilities.

 How are they assessed?

-As part of their grading criteria, students will undertake practical assessments in four chosen sports and sit an exam paper at the end of the course.
+As part of their grading criteria, students will undertake practical assessments in three chosen sports and sit two exam papers at the end of the course.